nhsconnect/CareConnectAPI/pages/explore/api_medication_medicationstatement.md

 ---
-title: Clinical | Medication Statement
+title: Medication | Medication Statement
 keywords: usecase, clinical
 tags: [fhir, rest, clinical, medication,development]
 sidebar: foundations_sidebar
-permalink: restfulapis_clinical_medicationstatement.html
+permalink: api_medication_medicationstatement.html
 summary: A record of a medication that is being consumed by a patient.
 A MedicationStatement may indicate that the patient may be taking the medication now, or has taken the medication in the past or will be taking the medication in the future.
 ---
 {% include custom/search.warnbanner.html %}